 Figure~\ref{fig:SNstats} shows the total number of SNe events in each simulated dwarf galaxy over their whole evolution (bar pair), divided between CCSNe (purple) and SNeIa (orange).
 The filling of the bar indicates `resolved' events where $R_{\text{cool}} \geq 6 \, \softening$ for which we directly inject thermal energy rather than momentum.

 All dwarf galaxies have more than $\geq 87\%$ of CCSNe events resolved, even as galaxy masses and ISM pressures increase (towards the right).
-A larger fraction of SNeIa are unresolved, most likely because these events can occur in lower-density environments, long after star formation when the adaptative resolution has been degraded.
-Nonetheless, since CCSNe provide the overwhelming majority of the SN feedback budget, such statistics represent a significant achievement in the robustness of SN feedback modelling.
+A larger fraction of SNeIa are unresolved, most likely because these events can occur in lower-density environments, long after star formation when the adaptive resolution has been degraded.
+None the less, since CCSNe provide the overwhelming majority of the SN feedback budget, such statistics represent a significant achievement in the robustness of SN feedback modelling.